villadar/refactored-journey/README.md

 first name and last name as the new customer being added and who have a number identifier in their display name.

-To ensure that the program is deterministic, the timestamp used as the lower date boundary for the range of receipts to be exported is not stored in a registry mechanism.
-Instead, a query to retrieve the last exported sales receipt is performed against QuickBooks Online prior to a bulk data transfer operation.
-A date specified by the user through a program configuration setting will be used as the minimum date boundary instead of the invoice timestamp of the last exported sales receipt if the provided date is later than the timestamp (requirement #3).

 In order to facilitate modular testing, the following two operations will also be implemented:
-1. Export bulk sales receipts from Magento to a data transfer object that is serialized into a file
+1. Export of bulk sales receipts from Magento to a data transfer object that is serialized into the filesystem
-2. Import the sale receipt contents of the file generated from the operation above into QuickBooks Online
+2. Import of the contents of the file generated from the operation above into QuickBooks Online

 ## Technical Specification